mikearonapi/autorev/SOURCE_OF_TRUTH.md

 ## 1. Project Overview

-SuperNatural Motorsports is a sports car advisory platform that helps enthusiasts find the right vehicle based on their priorities.
+AutoRev is a sports car advisory platform that helps enthusiasts find the right vehicle based on their priorities.
 The site features:

 - **Sports Car Selector**: 98 vehicles with 7 weighted scoring criteria
 - **Performance HUB**: Gran Turismo-inspired upgrade visualization